-The ligand, because of its strongly soluble nature in acetone and alcohol can be easily absorbed by fungal hyphae but the complexes are not much soluble which accounts for the differences in toxicity between the ligand and the complexes.
 The analysis of the results showed that among all the metal complexes screened for their fungicidal activity against the three fungi, Cu (II), complexes seem to be most active fungicides.
 The toxicity of metal ions in the decreasing order has been observed in the following manners: Cu (II) > Ni (II) > Co (II) > Fe (III).
-Again from the data of toxicological studies, it is observed that 1:2 compelxes are more active than 1:3 complexes.
-The anions attached to metal compelxes also govern the result to some extent.
-In case of Ni (II) and Co (II) complexes the nitrato complexes are most effective, next in order of efficiency where the actetato complexes while in Cu (II) and Fe (III) complexes the order of toxicity as $C\Gamma > NO_3^- > CH_3 COO^-$ were observed most effective.
+The ligand, because of its strongly soluble nature in acetone and alcohol can be easily absorbed by fungal hyphae but the complexes are not much soluble which accounts for the differences in toxicity between the ligand and the complexes.
+In case of Ni (II) and Co (II) complexes the nitrato complexes are most effective, next in order of efficiency where the actetato complexes while in Cu (II) and Fe (III) complexes the order of toxicity as $Cl^- > NO_3^- > CH_3 COO^-$ were observed most effectual.